Burmese Hip Hop

 She recently did this article for The Economist based off the book.

 For consulting inquiries, please use the contact form on the website.
-Podcast consulting inquiries, as well as tech and Asia focused inquiries are welcome.
+Podcast consulting inquiries, as well as inquiries on tech and Asia are welcome.

 Past musical projects have often been under pseudonyms; instead of links to those, please find links below to some of the talented artists Naomi has had the pleasure of working with: